 WATCH | Star Trek: Prodigy - Escape from Denaxi Depot

 With their returning presence, it's only fitting that we revisit their first appearance in the third season episode of Star Trek: Enterprise, "The Xindi," which first aired on September 10, 2003.
 Here are six facts about "The Xindi."

 One of Three

-"The Xindi" was the first episode of Enterprise's third season.
-Allan Kroeker, a veteran Trek helmer, directed the installment, which was witten by Rick Berman and Brannon Braga.
+"The Xindi" was the premiere episode of Enterprise's third season, which kicked off the Xindi arc.
+Allan Kroeker, a veteran Trek helmer, directed the installment, which was written by Rick Berman and Brannon Braga.

 Meet the MACOs